jg2kpy/gestion_proyectos_agile/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Gestion de Proyectos Agiles's documentation!
+GPA Documentacion
 =======================================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Contenido:

    modules

-Indices and tables
+Indices y Tablas
 ==================

 * :ref:`genindex`